nathanjhood/UBento/README.md

 ## [SETUP FILES]

-(tbc - could just place a bash script and use curl/wget/git to fetch everything...)
+(tbc - could just place a bash script and use curl/wget/git to fetch everything... alternatively, check the pre-releases tab for a pre-build!)

 ```
 # Git-clone UBento somewhere locally... you could store it Linux-side